Narven/rustwannabe/src/005-variables.md

 println!("the value of x is: {}", x);
 ```

+---

 ## Data types

 ### Scalar

-> represent a single value
+> A Scalar type represents a single value

 Rust has 3 scalar data types: